 Hi, I'm Jessica Richie!

-I'm a recent college grad who is passionate about teaching and equipping others with the tools they need.
+I'm passionate about teaching and equipping others with the tools they need.

 I have a bachelor's degree in Teaching English to Speakers of Other Languages and an associate's degree in Education.

 I was home schooled for the majority of my educational career, which enabled me to explore my own learning style and learn more about how others learn, as well.
 Since graduating from high school, I've been involved in planning curriculum for my younger siblings and helping to meet their individual learning needs.

 In college I had the opportunity to teach adult refugees in Lancaster City (PA), which was entirely life-changing.
 I had previously planned to teach and travel the world; however, those refugees changed my perspective on life.

 Nevertheless, as a college requirement, I traveled to Mongolia in the summer of 2016 to teach Mongolian college students beginner-level English for 6 weeks.
 As could be expected, this was completely different from my previous teaching experience and I had to drastically change my teaching methods and routines.

 Now, having graduated from college, I'm spending my time creating helpful resources and lesson plans for teachers of adult ESL learners.
 I'd love to help you cultivate a classroom that allows you to connect with students and not worry about your lesson plans, activities, or resources.